equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/environment_variables.md

 Steps:

-* Configure the environment variables for the application</br>
+* Configure the environment variables for the application</br>!!Notice the whitespace in front of the second line?
+This prevents the command from entering shell command history
   ```shell
   export NODE_ENV=production
    export CLIENT_SECRET='the client secret from the AD app object'